bluesky/tiled/docs/source/tutorials/installation.rst

    python3 -m pip install 'tiled[minimal-client]'
    python3 -m pip install 'tiled[minimal-server]'

-See the files named `requirements-*.txt` in the repository root for details.
+See lists of dependencies in `pyproject.toml` in the repository root for details.

 Source
 ------